 Broad Spectrum Distillate

-Broad spectrum distillate contains CBD and other cannabinoids within the plant, except for THC, which is completely removed after the initial extraction.
-In essence, broad spectrum CBD is a mix between full spectrum CBD and CBD isolate.
-It contains the entire spectrum of cannabinoids except for THC.
+Broad-spectrum distillate is defined as a Full Spectrum which is modified.
+It typically still contains CBD and other cannabinoids within the plant.
+The most common modification is the removal of THC, which is either partially or completely removed after the initial extraction.
+In essence, broad-spectrum contains the entire spectrum of cannabinoids except for THC as described above.

 Which is Better: Full Spectrum or Broad Spectrum CBD Distillate?